rossyndicate/WR696_R_Intro/docs/06-corr-slr.md

-# Correlation and simple linear regression
+# Correlation and Simple Linear Regression